 In theory, utilizing service providers with lower rates would reduce the overall cost of facility maintenance.
 However, the hourly rate charged by technicians is only one factor that should be considered.

-For example, improved visibility into preventive maintenance schedules could reduce the total number of necessary work orders.
+For example, improved visibility into preventative maintenance schedules could reduce the total number of necessary work orders.
 Industry research indicates that eliminating unnecessary work orders can reduce facility maintenance expenses by 20%.

 According to a report from Chain Store Age, the top five areas facility managers overspend on are: